 As electromagnetic energies are strongest just before dawn, John, Geoff and I set out with a local guide, Luiz, at 3:30 in the morning.
 In the dark tropical night, the dense rainforest is looming over us.
 Decaying vegetation emits a distinct smell, mixed with the fragrance from flowers and herbs.
 Insects call incessantly, and a coughing roar announces that a jaguar is on the prowl.

 Even at this early hour, our clothing is drenched in sweat, sticking to our bodies.
 To catch our breath, we take a break on a wall between two of the Mayan ruins, brooding silently in a moonlit fog, The Temple of the Great Jaguar, which has been dubbed ‘Queen’s Pyramid’, and Temple II, popularly called ‘King’s Pyramid’.

 Re-entering the pitch-dark rainforest, we follow the winding trail, emerging onto a small plateau, known as El Mundo Perdido (‘The Lost World’).
 At this moment, John’s readings of airborne electric charge, recorded by his electrostatic voltmeter, suddenly leaps way beyond anything he has ever measured before.

 With the deep-throated roars of golden-mantled howler monkeys (Alouatta palliata), surrounding us in the pre-dawn darkness, we watch the already striking readings growing even stronger, as we approach the Lost World Pyramid, then rising again as we ascend its oversize steps.

-[As it later turned out, John’s results from this pyramid were so convincing that he felt he had enough material to publish a book about his ground-breaking theories concerning natural earth energies.
-This book, which I assisted him in producing, is titled Seed of Knowledge, Stone of Plenty.
-You may read the entire book elsewhere on this website, see Books.
-Other of John’s theories are dealt with on the page People: John Burke.]
+[On this old pyramid, John got amazing results, supporting his theory that many ancient structures were built to increase crop yields.
+He now felt that he had enough material to publish a book about his ground-breaking theories concerning natural earth energies.
+The entire text of this book, which I assisted him in producing, is published elsewhere on this website, see Book: Seed of Knowledge, Stone of Plenty.
+Other of John’s theories are dealt with on the page People: John Andrew Burke.]

 The rainforest is teeming with birds, including the splendid ocellated turkey (Meleagris ocellata), a rare gamebird of Central America, which has been hunted almost to extinction.
 In Tikal, however, it is very confiding, as no hunting takes place here.